 You may be able to submit your official transcripts electronically from the website of your academic institutions.
 Please select “Oregon State University – Graduate Admissions” as the recipient.

 2900 SW Jefferson Ave

 Corvallis, OR 97331 USA

 4. Letters of recommendation: Three letters of professional and/or academic reference are required.
 We highly recommend that you send a résumé and a written request to your references for their letter prior to applying.
 Ask them to discuss your leadership, academic standards and skills as they pertain to your primary area of interest.
 If you have a master’s degree, you should include a letter from your major professor.

 Reference letters may be submitted in one of two ways:

 References can be managed through the online application’s reference system.
 By including the names and email addresses of your reference providers on your application form, your providers will automatically receive an email with an electronic reference form once you submit your application.
 Electronic references are typically added to your application file within one business day of receipt.

-Reference providers who prefer to write letters may send them as hard copy on official letterhead through the mail in sealed envelopes with the reference provider’s signature written across the envelope flap (refer to the mailing address in Transcripts section above).
+Reference providers who prefer to write letters may send them as hard copy on official letterhead through the mail in sealed envelopes with the reference provider’s signature written across the envelope flap.
+Please see the mailing address in Transcripts section above.

 Note: We will not accept letters uploaded by applicants to the document‐upload section of the online application form, emailed by applicants, or submitted as a hard copy by applicants.

-Please upload your statementin the “Document Upload” section of the online application.
+Please upload your personal statement in the “Document Upload” section of the online application.